 Eye-tracking studies record the location and number of visitor glances needed to perform an assigned task.
-For the same task, the site that requires the fewest glances has better usability, a quantifiable component of user experience (UX).
-Although UX design investigates the subjective, generalizations from numerous studies inform the following:
+For the same task, the website that requires the fewest glances has better usability, a quantifiable component of user experience (UX).
+UX investigates the subjective and informs the following:

-In addition to ease of use, UX design studies the emotional response people have to design.
+In addition to ease of use, UX studies the emotional response people have to a design.

-The best odds are visitors found the site through a search engine.
-When visitors do not see quickly what they are looking for, then they return to the search engine either to search the site or to find another site.
+The odds are good visitors found the website through a search engine.
+When visitors do not see quickly what they are looking for, then they return to the search engine either to search the website or to find another website.
 Visitors expect to find the following elements, collectively known as administrative links, right aligned at the top of the page:

 The main menu does not need to be visually distinctive.
-If it's on the second line where visitors expect it, then it will be easy to find.
+If it's on the second line where visitors expect it, then they will find it.
 Besides navigation, the main menu has another function, to span the page in order to create a boundary between the top navigation section and the content section below it.
 Utility navigation at the bottom of the page should also span the page to form a bottom boundary of the content section.

 Navigation should be consistent and visible, not hidden, drop-down or otherwise animated.
 Use a single row for the main menu, when possible, rather than multiple rows.
 Place additional utility navigation at the bottom or the left of each page.

-Use the main menu to show users where they are on the site by some method like altering the shade or tint of the selected link.
+Use the main menu to show users where they are on the website by some method like altering the shade or tint of the selected link.
 Make menu names clear at a glance.
-Creative names in navigation confuse visitors.
+Creative names in navigation can confuse visitors.

 Place the main content or input fields in the left of the content section.
 Keep the content section in an understated style in order to avoid the perception of an advertisement.
 Even as priority decreases further down the page, what is against the left margin will get more glances than what is against the right margin.